bcornec/wod-set/profile/ADMIN-GUIDE.md

 Now, let me explain how we made this possible…

-## Where it all comes from
+# Where it all comes from

 We built up our first JupyterHub server for the virtual HPE Technology & Solutions Summit (TSS) that took place in March 2020 and used it to deliver the workshops we would normally give in person in a virtual way.
 We hosted just a few Jupyter notebooks-based workshops and found that they scored really well in feedback we received from the students.
 All notebooks were delivered through a single instance of a JupyterHub server.

 During the event, we ran only a single workshop at a time.
 We first set up a range of users (students) to match a given workshop.
 It required a lot of manual setup, a few scripts and a single Ansible playbook to handle the copy of the workshop content assigned to the desired range of students, with a few variable substitutions like student IDs, passwords, and some API endpoints when relevant.
 The student assignment was done manually, at the beginning of every workshop.
 For instance, Fred was student1, Didier was student2, and so on… which was quite cumbersome.
 When you only have a range of 25 students, one or two people handling the back end is sufficient.
 But if 40 people show up, then it becomes tricky.

-This initial work lead us the the following results collected in our dashboard presenting:
+This initial work lead us the following results collected in our dashboard presenting:
 -    The number of Active Workshops
 -    The active workshops by type
--    The total number of registrations from November 1st 2020 till today
+-    The total number of registrations from November 1st 2020 till March 30th 2021
 -    The total number of Customer (student) registrations
 -    The total workshops split
 ![Hackshack Dashboard](img/hackshack-dashboard.png)

 As you can see, moving from a heavily manually oriented approach to now a fully automated one helped increase our numbers.
+By the end of 2022, more than 4000 had registered for our workshops.

 Of course, as automation minded people, we could not stay like that for long, so we decided to build a framework to help us deliver more Workshops on Demand (aka WoD) and began our 5 years journey of developing it till version 1.0.0 :-)

-## Architecture considerations
+# Architecture considerations

 Soon we realized that for the project to be usable, we would need to improve various aspects.
 Our needs were the follwing:
 - provide a registration portal to allow workshop exposure and automated user registration.